riotnrrd-eu/riotnrrd-eu.github.io/_posts/2026-01-09-Cursing-and-Recursing.markdown

 The point is that, even in those fast-moving early days, we focused on how we as a management-tool vendor, and our customers in enterprise IT, could differentiate.
 Provisioning a virtual server was no great trick even back then, much as chatty AI bots are ten-a-penny these days.
 Where things got interesting was if you needed to deploy various software stacks and custom configurations, including certifying the compliance of the result, without having to maintain an unmanageably large catalogue of templates — and especially if you needed to deploy *clusters* of such things, which all needed to be aware of each other.

 It's the same with AI.
 A generic chatbot is not interesting.
 One that has (safe and compliant) access to your specific internal data is better.
-One that can call on agents that in turn can trigger custom functions in other systems?
+One that can call on agents which in turn can trigger custom functions in other systems?
 Now we're talking.
 And if one of those agents or tools needs to change?
-Well, if you architect it right, you can do that without disrupting users' work.
+Well, if you architect the overall system right, you can do that without disrupting users' work.

 Who won in cloud?
 The people who build value-added services on top of the basic compute elements, which had been turned into undifferentiated commodities.